slukiceng/ExpensesTracker/README.md

 # ExpensesTracker
-A React web application for tracking annual expenses
+This is a React web application for tracking annual expenses.

-Test
+An expense title, amount and date can be added dynamically to a list which can be filtered based on expense year